 Supplies

-We carry five different types of syringes, including syringes for individuals who inject steroids and hormones.
-In addition to carrying an assortment of harm reduction supplies, we also have tables of additional resources for clients, including safer-sex supplies.
+We carry many different gauges of syringes (check out the services and projects tab for specific offerings) , including syringes for individuals who inject steroids and hormones.
+In addition to carrying an assortment of harm reduction supplies (including the works needed for injection and safer smoking supplies), we also offer a variety of other things including safer-sex supplies, hygiene products, and clean, unworn socks.
 A fundamental part of NEED's mission is responding to the needs of our participants.
 NEED is still a volunteer-run collective, with deep and effective connections in the user, medical, public health research, and recovery communities.
 We constantly strive to respond to the actual needs of users, their friends, and families in the community, by improving and changing our services in response to client feedback.

 NEED Now and Then — A Timeline